drakelamyh/SQL_master/README.md

-# SQL_master
+# SQL Master

-For recording of all codes learnt for SQL
+To be used for recording of all SQL related codes and functionalities.